Temiloluwa/gitops_temi_cluster/manifests/hyc-cluster/README.md

-# Swarm Cluster on EC2
+# Swarm Cluster

 ## Background

-- Number of nodes in the cluster: 2 (one master, one worker)
+- Portainer servers for cluster management and continous deployment of cluster manifests.

-- Instance type: T2 instances
+## Steps to Install Portainer

-## Steps
+1. Install docker on master

-1. Install docker on master and worker (This should be done by the configuration management e.g tf provisioner, ansible) Ensure all the required incoming ports are open in your NSG for swarm
+Ensure all the required incoming ports are open in your NSG for swarm
 ```
 sudo yum update